knowitall/ollie/README.md

     sentence: Early astronomers believe that the earth is the center of the universe.
     extraction: (the earth; is the center of; the universe)[attrib=Early astronomers believe]

-### Long-range extractions

-Unlike ReVerb, Ollie can capture long-range relations that are expressed far apart in the sentence but near in the dependency graph.

-    sentence: After winning the Superbowl, the Saints are now the top dogs of the NFL.
-    extraction: (the Saints; are now the top dogs of; the NFL)

 ### Relational noun

 Some relations are expressed without verbs.
 Ollie can capture these as well as